sudo-nymd/cli-styles/README.md

-# @sudo-nymd/cli-colors
+# @sudo-nymd/cli-styles

 A simple library for command line interface (CLI) colors.

-## Does the World Need Another Colors Library?
+## Does the World Need Another CLI Styles Library?

 ### No.